bevry/typechecker/README.md

 Why should I use this `instanceof`?
 Under certain circumstances `instanceof` may not return the correct results.
 This occurs with [node's vm module](http://nodejs.org/api/vm.html#vm_globals) especially, and circumstances where an object's prototype has been dereferenced from the original.
 As such, for basic `==` and `===` checks (like `a === null`), you're fine not using this, but for checks when you would have done `instanceof` (like `err instanceof Error`), you should try to use this instead.
+Plus things like `isEmptyObject` and `isPlainObject` are darn useful!

 ## History